Carl Hanser Verlag: Current situation

 Today, the publisher is one of the few publishers in Germany that does not belong to a large corporation.
-At the Munich and Leipzig locations, approximately 200 employees are employed and generated sales amount to approximately €50 million.
-Its subsidiaries are the Paul Zsolnay Verlag in Wien, acquired in 1996, along with the Deuticke Verlag, acquired in 2004, the Nagel & Kimche Verlag in Zürich, acquired in 1999, as well as the Sanssouci Verlag and Hanser Publications, LLC in Cincinnati / USA.
+At the Munich and Leipzig locations, approximately 200 employees are employed and generate sales amounting to approximately €50 million.

+Its subsidiaries are Paul Zsolnay Verlag in Wien (acquired in 1996), Deuticke Verlag (acquired in 2004), Nagel & Kimche Verlag in Zürich (acquired in 1999), as well as Sanssouci Verlag and Hanser Publications in Cincinnati.
 Participation also exists at DHV and dtv.
-Also included in the Hanser-Group since November 2010, is the "Henrich Publications" headquartered in Gilching near Munich, and is a publishing house for technical journals with readers mainly in manufacturing industry, mechanical engineering, metalworking, as well as electrical trade, in-house logistics and the energy industry.
+Also included in the Hanser-Group since November 2010 is Henrich Publications, headquartered in Gilching near Munich, which is a publishing house for technical journals with readers mainly in manufacturing industry, mechanical engineering, metalworking, electrical trade, in-house logistics and the energy industry.

-In 2011 the subsidiary "Hanser Berlin" was founded, which started with the autumn program in 2012.
-Managing director at the beginning was the editor Elisabeth Ruge.
-In 2013, she stepped away from the Hanser publishing house, and her management position at "Hanser Berlin", which Karsten Kredel took over.
+In 2011 the subsidiary Hanser Berlin was founded, which started with an autumn program in 2012.
+The initial managing director was editor Elisabeth Ruge.
+In 2013, she stepped away from the Hanser publishing house, with her role as management position at Hanser Berlin going to Karsten Kredel.

-According to the Cicero magazines publishing questionnaire, Hanser is currently the most important publisher of German-language literature with authors such as Herta Müller, Martin Mosebach, Reinhard Jirgl and David Grossman.
-In the area of children and youth books, Hanser has always been able to secure the rights of important authors.
-Among other authors who write at Hanser, are David Almond, John Green, Finn-Ole Heinrich, Janne Teller, Peter Pohl and Rafik Schami.
-The publisher's work was awarded the "Virenschleuder-Preis" at the Frankfurt Book Fair in 2012.
+According to the Cicero magazines publishing questionnaire, Hanser is currently the most important publisher of German-language literature, with authors such as Herta Müller, Martin Mosebach, Reinhard Jirgl and David Grossman.
+In the area of children and youth books, Hanser has consistently secured the rights of important authors.
+Among other authors who write at Hanser are David Almond, John Green, Finn-Ole Heinrich, Janne Teller, Peter Pohl and Rafik Schami.
+The publisher's work was awarded the Virenschleuder-Preis at the Frankfurt Book Fair in 2012.

 Hanser Fachbuch publishes trade and specialized books from the fields of computer, technology, economy and knowledge.
 With its computer books, the publisher covers the areas of programming, software development, IT and project management as well as online marketing.
-On HanserUpdate, the authors of the Computer books News and trades section are blogging about IT topics.
+On HanserUpdate, the authors of the computer books news and trades section blog about IT topics.